MichelML/gen/README.md

-Geneve, pronouced jen-eve (jenēv), helps you structure and simply the generation of events in Google Calendar.
+Geneve, pronouced jen-eve (jenēv), makes the generation of events in Google Calendar way more fun.